 Written solely for students, not for peers

-[**] I feel the need to add a disclaimer: This is not at all “outsider physics” or unorthodox in the way the term is used by professionals bombarded with questionable manuscripts by authors set to refute Einstein or Newton.
+[**] Disclaimer: This is not at all “outsider physics” or unorthodox in the way the term is used by professionals bombarded with questionable manuscripts by authors set to refute Einstein or Newton.

 But it is not an “elegant” book either.
 It is not providing professionals with “new ways to see QFT as you never saw it before”; it is an anti-Feynman-y book so to speak.
 It is not a book I would describe in the way the publishers of the Commemorative Issue of Feynman’s Physics Lectures (1989) did: